Doug Cook, RDN

 Integrative & Functional Nutritionist & Dietitian

 Magnesium is an essential nutrient that most North Americans aren’t getting enough of.
-In fact, well over 50 percent of us are only getting about 45 to 50 percent of the recommended amount.
+In fact, well over 50% of us are only getting about 45%–50% of the recommended amount.
 It’s no wonder that diseases or health states where magnesium plays a vital role are changing for the worse.
 A lack of magnesium is involved in increases of heart disease, osteoporosis, high blood pressure, migraines, diabetes, and stroke.
 Here are 7 evidence-based facts about magnesium:

 1. Not getting enough magnesium predisposes people to heart arrhythmia or irregular and abnormally fast heart beats, also known as atrial fibrillation.